marnakashat/School_District_Analysis/README.md

 >According to school and grade level, the average reading and math score summaries were both satisfactory.
 While the rest of the data remained unaltered, the summary tables for ninth grade at Thomas High School show "NaN."

 ### School Spending Summary
--The results of the analysis of school spending did not alter.
+>The results of the analysis of school spending did not alter.
+>
 ![image](https://user-images.githubusercontent.com/107198518/179145577-f2a33067-989b-4d74-8b67-b5b7d901d2b8.png)

 ### School Size Summary
--The Scores by School Size also remained unchanged.
+>The Scores by School Size also remained unchanged.

 ![image](https://user-images.githubusercontent.com/107198518/179144683-e29a83a9-a2ea-4d64-95b5-053d2ac94ce8.png)

 ### School Type Summary
--The scores by School type remained unchanged.
+>The scores by School type remained unchanged.

 ![image](https://user-images.githubusercontent.com/107198518/179145029-080670ff-ef6c-41d0-90b6-571c5bd830c3.png)